Skip to Content

 Upcoming talks are to be confirmed.

-Experiencing Virtual Reality – A group of students from Russell Street School are attending a workshop on Holo Lens Headset @ Massey on 30 August, Thursday.
+Experiencing Virtual Reality – A group of students from Russell Street School attended a workshop on Holo Lens Headset at Massey in August

 We have been working with Year 13 Pūhoro Stem Academy students interested in engineering across three terms on a different project each term related to a theme of “Sustaining our society”.